 - Any student, who graduates or completes his /her course of study mid-month, may continue to work as a student worker until the end of that month.

-When you have finished interviewing and have made the decision as to who should be recommended for hire, a hiring department must submit the Student Worker Application form, student resume and the Student Worker Process form to the Human Resources department with a recommendation to hire.
+When you have finished interviewing and have made the decision as to who should be recommended for hire, a hiring department must submit the Student Worker Application form, student resume, Student Worker Process form, paper EPA and PMR to the Human Resources department with a recommendation to hire.
 Keep a copy of all the submitted documents, including any interview or reference check notes you made, together with a copy of all the documents sent to Human Resources in the hiring department’s office in accordance with record retention policies.
 At that time, the hiring office may extend a CONDITIONAL offer to the student, dependent on the satisfactory completion of the background check.

 Program Request Form

 Career Services has many presentations ranging from five to ninety minutes.
 Additionally, Career Services representatives can customize presentations to your needs.
 Consider requesting a five-minute presentation to be done at the beginning of your class to acquaint students with the career fair and the services that the office of career services has to help them prepare.
 Rather than cancelling a class, ask a representative to come in on a day you know you will be gone.
 To see the available presentations and to request one, please complete and return the Program Request Form.

 As a faculty or staff member, you may be asked by a student to serve as a reference.
 It's a meaningful way for you to support students but you need to do so in the most appropriate manner.

 The National Association of Colleges and Employers has a variety of information, which addresses your rights and responsibilities in serving as a reference.
 You will be well served by taking a moment and reading this information before writing a reference letter.

 - You also may be asked to write letters of recommendation for students who apply to graduate school.
 This sample may assist you in drafting your letter.